Table of Contents

 Clinical Symptoms of Retinoblastoma

 The most common symptom, which can be observed in 3 out of 4 children, is leukocoria or amaurotic cat’s eye reflex.
-The white pupil is caused by the tumor infiltrating the vitreous body.
+The tumor infiltrating the vitreous body causes the white pupil.
 The consequent loss of vision often remains unnoticed by parents.
-Other symptoms are strabismus and a reddened aching eye caused by emerging glaucoma due to the growth of the tumor.
-Increasing impairment of vision or even blindness is caused by the destruction and detachment of the retina or the infiltration of the macula.
-Macular Degeneration is the number 1 cause of irreversible blindness (U.S.).
+Other symptoms are strabismus and an aching reddened eye caused by emerging glaucoma due to the growth of the tumor.
+The destruction and detachment of the retina or the infiltration of the macula cause an increasing impairment of vision or even blindness.
+Macular degeneration is the number 1 cause of irreversible blindness.

 |Dry (aka nonexudative) macular degeneration||Wet (exudative) macular degeneration|